PaimaStudios/paima-engine/paima-standalone/README.md

 ## Building The Executable

-To build the `paima-engine` standalone, the following steps are required (in the root folder):
+To build the `paima-engine` standalone, the following steps are required (in the paima-engine root folder):

 1. `npm i`
 2. `npm run prepare:standalone` prepares public helper modules (sdk/docs/etc.) for inclusion in the standalone.